 Let’s not kid ourselves here.
 Donating is not the answer.
-If you go into a purchase thinking, ‘well if I don’t like it or don’t need it anymore, I can just donate it.’
-That makes you part of the problem.
+If you go into a purchase thinking, ‘well if I don’t like it or don’t need it anymore, I can just donate it,’ that doesn’t solve the problem.

-Donating doesn’t erase the impact of the furniture.
+Donating doesn’t erase the impact of the wasteful purchases.
 Buy with intention.